nur-ag/ELENE/README.md

 ## Code structure

-We introduce IGEL, EIGEL and EIGEL-L in the GNN-AK codebase.
+We introduce ELENE-L and SELENE in the GNN-AK codebase.
 See:
-* `core/eigel.py` — contains the implementation of the EIGEL-L representation.
+* `core/elene.py` — contains the implementation of the ELENE-L representation.
-* `core/igel_utils.py` — contains the implementation of IGEL and EIGEL as a the relative degree encoding extension.
+* `core/igel_utils.py` — contains the implementation of IGEL and SELENE as the relative degree encoding extension.
   * For IGEL, the IGEL repository is required.

-The necessary sub-graph information required for EIGEL-L is introduced in `SubgraphsTransform` under `core/transform.py`.
+The necessary sub-graph information required for ELENE-L is introduced in `SubgraphsTransform` under `core/transform.py`.

 ## Hyperparameters

-See ``core/config.py`` for all the extended IGEL / EIGEL / EIGEL-L options.
+See ``core/config.py`` for all the extended IGEL / SELENE / ELENE-L options.

 ## Reproducibility